-In this paper we studied the pattern of teacherstudent matching within schools in a large urban school district.
+In this paper we studied the pattern of teacher-student matching within schools in a large urban school district.
 We examined the relationship between teacher characteristics and the prior average achievement of teachers' students and variation in patterns of teacher-student matching across schools with different characteristics.
-We find clear evidence that some teachers systematically receive lower achieving students in their classes compared with their colleagues.
-Moreover, in results not shown we find similar patterns in the relationship between teacher characteristics and the number of days their students were absent and suspended in the prior year.
+We find clear evidence that some teachers systematically receive lower achieving students in their classes compared to their colleagues.

 Relative to their colleagues in the same school, female and minority teachers are assigned lower achieving students.
 The gender gaps we document can be explained by differences between male and female teachers in the probability of teaching special education students.
-Female teachers in this district are more likely to specialize in special education, and special education students have lower test scores.
-The racial and ethnic gaps we document are largely explained by the tendency for black and Hispanic teachers to be assigned more minority and poor students than their white colleagues at their school.
-The remaining racial and ethnic gaps in the average prior achievement of teachers' students are explained by racial and ethnic differences in the selectivity and average SAT scores of teachers' undergraduate institutions.
+Female teachers in this district are more likely to specialize in special education and special education students have lower test scores.
+The race/ethnic gaps we document are largely explained by the tendency for black and Hispanic teachers to be assigned more minority and poor students than their white colleagues at their school.
+The remaining race/ethnic gaps in the average prior achievement of teachers' students are explained by racial/ethnic differences in the selectivity and average SAT scores of teachers' undergraduate institutions.

 The relationship between teacher race or ethnicity and student assignment differs across schools.
-When schools are led by white principals or are made up of more white teachers, the minoritywhite gap in students' average prior achievement is larger.
+When schools are led by white principals or are made up of more white teachers, the minority-white gap in students' average prior achievement is larger.
 This pattern might result from a lower status position of minorities in such contexts.
 The pattern could be driven by out-group antipathy on the part of whites or by in-group affinity of black and Hispanic teachers.
 Research in organizational demography argues that people tend to develop better relationships and feelings of liking with members of their own group than with those of out-groups (Brewer and Kramer 1985; Elliot and Smith 2001; Stewman 1988; Tsui and O'Reilly 1989).
-If white principals tend to develop better relationships with white teachers in their school than they develop with black or Hispanic teachers, then a desire to reward their friends with desired classes may contribute to the racial differences in class assignments we observe in schools led by white principals.
+If white principals tend to develop better relationships with white teachers in their school than they develop with black of Hispanic teachers, then a desire to reward their friends with desired classes may contribute to the racial differences in class assignments we observe in schools led by white principals.